When a fleet is considering alternative-fuel trucks, the environmental benefits might be top of mind, but likely costs are, too.

-These prices represent retail, at-the-pump sale prices for each fuel, including Federal and state motor fuel taxes.
+These alternative-fuel prices represent retail, at-the-pump sale prices for each fuel, including Federal and state motor fuel taxes.
 Except for renewable diesel, which only includes the average of prices in California, all of these have a lower price per gallon than gasoline ($3.09 per gallon) and petroleum diesel ($3.26 per gallon).

 However, liquid fuels have different energy contents per gallon, so the price paid per unit of energy can differ from the price paid per gallon.

 Prices for alternative fuels on an energy-equivalent basis, i.e., gas gallon equivalent (GGE) or diesel gallon equivalent (DGE), are generally higher than the prices per gallon.

 This difference can be due to their lower energy content, so looking at the gasoline and diesel equivalencies may be more accurate.

 The July 2021 Alternative Fuels Report records these as follows:

 - $4.08 GGE